-- Feed Budgets on dry feed: www.lifetimewool. com.au/Tools/dryfeedbud.aspx - Sheep Farming for Meat and Wool.
+- Feed Budgets on dry feed: lifetimewool.com.au/ Tools/dryfeedbud.html - Sheep Farming for Meat and Wool.
 Edited by J. Court., J. Webb Ware and S. Hides.
-CSIRO. - Feedlotting lambs at: www.agriculture.vic.gov.gu/au/agricu
+CSIRO. - Feedlotting lambs at: feedinglivestock.vic.gov. au/2021/11/01/to-feed-or-not-to-feed-that-is- the-question/